Wise old man: Judaism and Christianity

 Abraham, Moses, Solomon, Methuselah, Simeon, Joseph and Paul the Apostle and many others are considered wise old men in Judeo-Christian tradition.
 The basic sentence of the New Testament and Old Testament gerontology, which is equally binding for the Jewish and for the Christian religion, is: A long and fulfilling life is a gift from God.
-Those who die “old and full of life” are happy.
+Those who die "old and full of life" are happy.
 In the Books of Moses a long life is promised, among other things, to those who honor father and mother and who do not use false weights.

-Many of the notions of old age that are widespread in the western world have their origins in the Old Testament (and New Testament), without being aware of it today.
-There age is associated with strengths such as prudence, experience, insight and wisdom, but also with weaknesses such as declining ability to love, sensory performance and health.
-Although wisdom is a gift of old age, even the elderly are not protected against youthful folly.
-In addition to statements such as “Gray hair is a splendid crown / one finds it on the path of righteousness”.
+Many attitudes toward old age in the Western world have origins in the Old Testament and New Testament.
+Age has been associated with prudence, experience, insight and wisdom, but also weaknesses such as declining physical health and sensory performance.
+Biblical references state that although wisdom is a gift of old age, even the elderly are not protected against youthful folly and that "gray hair is a splendid crown / one finds it on the path of righteousness."

-Jesus as a child debated religious issues side by side with wise elders.
+As a child, Jesus debated religious issues side by side with wise elders.

 Cultural references

 In fiction, a wise old man is often presented in the form of a wizard or other magician in medieval chivalric romance and modern fantasy literature and films, in the style of Merlin.
-Notable examples include Gandalf from The Lord of the Rings, Albus Dumbledore from Harry Potter and Obi-Wan Kenobi from Star Wars.
+Notable examples include Gandalf from The Hobbit and The Lord of the Rings, Albus Dumbledore from Harry Potter and Obi-Wan Kenobi from Star Wars.

-"Senex" is a name of a wise old character in the novel A Wind in the Door by Madeleine L'Engle.
+"Senex" is the name of a wise old character in the novel A Wind in the Door by Madeleine L'Engle.

 Around the 1850s, the antiquarian Robert Reid used the pseudonym "Senex" when contributing articles on local history in the Glasgow Herald.
 These were later published in a series of volumes.
-Sir Alan Lascelles used the pen-name "Senex" when writing to The Times in 1950 setting out the so-called Lascelles Principles concerning the monarch's right to refuse a prime minister's request for a general election.
+Sir Alan Lascelles used the penname "Senex" when writing to The Times in 1950 setting out the so-called Lascelles Principles concerning the monarch's right to refuse a prime minister's request for a general election.